patbi/Thenavigo_Handbook/1-employment.md

 #### Other Leaves of Absence

-YEN will grant leaves of absence for other activities as required by law.
+Navigo will grant leaves of absence for other activities as required by law.
 Unless otherwise required by law, employees will not be paid for such leaves of absence.

 ## Sabbatical

-After every 4 years of working at YEN, employees are encouraged to take a one-quarter (12 contiguous weeks) paid sabbatical.
+After every 4 years of working at Navigo, employees are encouraged to take a one-quarter (12 contiguous weeks) paid sabbatical.

 During this sabbatical, they should work on passion projects -- something outside the scope of their normal work that is interesting and exciting to them.
 This could be researching a topic of interest, working for the US Digital Service, helping a nonprofit, or something else altogether.